Download and Installation

 Additional settings

-The BLUPF90 programs may use a lot of memory especially when the data set is large and a genomic model is applied.
-The big memory-consumption often results in a program crash with the error segmentation fault (or bus error).
-A segmentation fault occurs when a program tries to access an inappropriate memory area or to access it with an abnormal way.
-Note that this error may happen even if your computer has a lot of free memory.
-The operating system (Linux, macOS, or Windows) has a limitation of memory consumption by a program.
-Strictly, the system limits the amount of memory called stack, and our programs consume a lot of stack memory to get the maximum performance.
+The BLUPF90 programs may use a large amount of memory, especially when the dataset is large and a genomic model is applied.
+Heavy memory consumption often leads to a program crash with a segmentation fault (or bus error).
+A segmentation fault occurs when a program attempts to access memory in an inappropriate way or location.
+Note that this error can happen even if your computer has a lot of free memory.
+This is because the operating system (Linux, macOS, or Windows) imposes limitations on the memory usage of each program.
+More specifically, the system limits the amount of memory called the stack, and our programs use a large stack memory to achieve maximum performance.

-You can remove the limitation or increase the stack size.
-The following settings are always recommended even if you do not hit this issue.
-The details are also available on our website: http://nce.ads.uga.edu/wiki/doku.php?id=faq.segfault.
+You can either remove the limitation or increase the stack size.
+The following settings are recommended even if you haven’t encountered this problem yet.
+More details are available on our website: http://nce.ads.uga.edu/wiki/doku.php?id=faq.segfault.

 Increase stack size

-This setting is required in Linux and macOS.
-First, type the following command in your shell (terminal).
+This setting is required on Linux and macOS.
+First, type the following command in your shell (terminal):

 ulimit

-, the configuration looks good.
-If you see a number (like 8192), probably it is a problem.
-This number is the stack size and it should be unlimited.
-To change the size, type the following command before running our programs.
+If it shows unlimited, the configuration is fine.
+If you see a number (like 8192), it is likely to be a problem.
+This number represents the stack size and it should be unlimited.
+To change the stack size, type the following command before running our programs:

 ulimit -s unlimited